LSD: Distribution

-LSD manufacturers and traffickers in the United States can be categorized into two groups: A few large-scale producers, and an equally limited number of small, clandestine chemists, consisting of independent producers who, operating on a comparatively limited scale, can be found throughout the country.
+LSD manufacturers and traffickers in the United States can be categorized into two groups: A few large-scale producers and an equally limited number of small, clandestine chemists, consisting of independent producers who, operating on a comparatively limited scale, can be found throughout the country.

 As a group, independent producers are of less concern to the Drug Enforcement Administration than the large-scale groups because their product reaches only local markets.

 Many LSD dealers and chemists describe a religious or humanitarian purpose that motivates their illicit activity.
 Nicholas Schou's book Orange Sunshine: The Brotherhood of Eternal Love and Its Quest to Spread Peace, Love, and Acid to the World describes one such group, the Brotherhood of Eternal Love.
 The group was a major American LSD trafficking group in the late 1960s and early 1970s.

 In the second half of the 20th century, dealers and chemists loosely associated with the Grateful Dead like Owsley Stanley, Nicholas Sand, Karen Horning, Sarah Maltzer, "Dealer McDope", and Leonard Pickard played an essential role in distributing LSD.

 Mimics

 LSD blotter acid mimic actually containing DOC.

 Different blotters which could possibly be mimics.

 Since 2005, law enforcement in the United States and elsewhere has seized several chemicals and combinations of chemicals in blotter paper which were sold as LSD mimics, including DOB, a mixture of DOC and DOI, 25I-NBOMe, and a mixture of DOC and DOB.
 Many mimics are toxic in comparatively small doses, or have extremely different safety profiles.
-Many street users of LSD are often under the impression that blotter paper which is actively hallucinogenic can only be LSD because that is the only chemical with low enough doses to fit on a small square of blotter paper.
+Many street users of LSD are often under the impression that blotter paper, which is actively hallucinogenic, can only be LSD because that is the only chemical with low enough doses to fit on a small square of blotter paper.
 While it is true that LSD requires lower doses than most other hallucinogens, blotter paper is capable of absorbing a much larger amount of material.
 The DEA performed a chromatographic analysis of blotter paper containing 2C-C which showed that the paper contained a much greater concentration of the active chemical than typical LSD doses, although the exact quantity was not determined.
 Blotter LSD mimics can have relatively small dose squares; a sample of blotter paper containing DOC seized by Concord, California police had dose markings approximately 6 mm apart.
 Several deaths have been attributed to 25I-NBOMe.

 Notable individuals

 Some notable individuals have commented publicly on their experiences with LSD.
-Some of these comments date from the era when it was legally available in the US and Europe for non-medical uses, and others pertain to psychiatric treatment in the 1950s and 1960s.
+Some of these comments date from the era when it was legally available in the US and Europe for non-medical uses.
+Others pertain to psychiatric treatment in the 1950s and 1960s.
 Still others describe experiences with illegal LSD, obtained for philosophic, artistic, therapeutic, spiritual, or recreational purposes.